ansible/awx/docs/docsite/rst/administration/ent_auth.rst

     -----END PRIVATE KEY——

-7. Provide the IdP with some details about the controller cluster during the SSO process in the **SAML Service Provider Organization Info** field.
+7. Provide the IdP with some details about the AWX cluster during the SSO process in the **SAML Service Provider Organization Info** field.

 ::